Complete factorizations of finite groups: Proof of the theorem

 \section{Proof of the theorem}

-So, let $G$ be a finite nipotent group of order $n$ and $n=m_1\ldots m_k$, where $m_1,\ldots,m_k$ are integers greater $1$ and $k>2$.
-Since the converse of Lagrange's theorem is true for finite nilpotent groups, there exists an increasing series of subgroups in the group $G$
+So, let $G$ be a finite nilpotent group of order $n$ and $n=m_1\ldots m_k$, where $m_1,\ldots,m_k$ are integers greater $1$ and $k>2$.
+Since the converse of Lagrange's theorem is true for finite nilpotent groups, there exists a subgroup series

 such that $|H_i|=m_1\ldots m_i$ for all $i=1,2,\ldots,k$.
 Let $T_i$ be a right transversal to $H_{i-1}$ in $H_i$ for all $i=2,\ldots,k$ and $T_1=H_1$.
 We have $H_{i-1}T_i=H_i$ and

 However, the sets $\{T_i\}$ do not form a complete factorization of the group $G$, since for example $T_2\cap T_1\neq\varnothing$.
 We have to fix the sets $T_i$.